BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 Why is this part of the legacy so little known?
 It seems to me that the emerging artificial intelligence research of the 1960s and 70s turned away from cybernetics---partly for substantive reasons, partly because competition for third-party funding sharpens disciplinary boundaries.
 AI and cybernetics became rivals for resources and interpretive authority, not partners.
-Computer science, which was constituting itself as an independent discipline at that time, oriented itself toward AI research, not toward cybernetics and the emerging *systems theor*y.
+Computer science, which was constituting itself as an independent discipline at that time, oriented itself toward AI research, not toward cybernetics and the emerging *systems theory*.
 One might say, somewhat pointedly, that **computer science chose {% cite shannon:1948 %} over {% cite wiener:2019 %}**.
 The cybernetic legacy remained in control engineering, in parts of biology and sociology but not in the discipline that today builds the most consequential technical systems.

 It is therefore no coincidence but the result of concrete institutional history that computer scientists and software engineers today are mostly unfamiliar with Wiener's warnings or von Foerster's critique of steerability.
 The burdened legacy of cybernetics is to a considerable degree a repressed legacy and the repressed, as we know, returns.
 Only often in a form we did not choose.